mdn/content/files/en-us/web/api/webotp_api/index.md

 {{securecontext_header}}{{DefaultAPISidebar("WebOTP API")}}

-The **WebOTP API** is an extension of the [Credential Management API](/en-US/docs/Web/API/Credential_Management_API) that provides a streamlined user experience for web apps to verify that a phone number belongs to a user, for example when using it as a sign-in factor.
-This is done via a two-step process:
+The **WebOTP API** provides a streamlined user experience for web apps to verify that a phone number belongs to a user when using it as a sign-in factor.
+WebOTP is an extension of the [Credential Management API](/en-US/docs/Web/API/Credential_Management_API).

+The verification is done via a two-step process:

 1. The app client requests a one-time password (OTP), which is obtained from a specially-formatted SMS message sent by the app server.
-2. This is then entered into a validation form on the app client and sent back to the server to verify that it matches what was originally sent in the SMS.
+2. JavaScript is used to enter the OTP into a validation form on the app client and it is submitted back to the server to verify that it matches what was originally sent in the SMS.

 ## WebOTP concepts and usage

 Phone numbers are often used as a way to identify the user of an app.
 An SMS is frequently deployed to verify that the number belongs to the user.
 The SMS typically contains an OTP that the user is required to copy and paste into a form in the app to verify that they own the number.
 This is a somewhat clunky user experience.

-Example use cases include:
+OTP use cases include:

-- Using a phone number as an extra factor (i.e. for two-factor authentication (2FA) or multifactor authentication (MFA)) to improve sign-in security.
+- Improving sign-in security by using a phone number as an extra factor (i.e. for two-factor authentication (2FA) or multifactor authentication (MFA)).
-- Verification of sensitive actions, for example, verifying a payment.
+- Verifying sensitive actions such as payments.

 The WebOTP API allows web apps to expedite this validation process by copying the OTP from the SMS and passing it to the app automatically after the user has provided consent (most native platforms have an equivalent API).